-Valve reveals Counter-Stike 2 is coming in summer 2023
+Valve reveals Counter-Strike 2 is coming in summer 2023

 “Counter-Strike 2 is the largest technical leap forward in Counter-Strike’s history, ensuring new features and updates for years to come,” said Valve during a trailer for the game.

-Rumours regarding a numbered sequel to the original Counter-Stike started circulating a few months ago.
+Rumours regarding a numbered sequel to the original Counter-Strike started circulating a few months ago.
 This is the first confirmation from Valve that the game is in development.

 A limited test of CS2 is available now, but only select players will be able to participate.